Moemenhussein11/P.gingivalis-Colonization/README.md

 If you use this code or analysis, please cite:

-> Hussein, M., Barua, A., Diaz, P., & Hatzikirou, H. (2025). *Modelling the microecological factors that control the replication of oral pathogen Porphyromonas gingivalis*. [npj Systems Biology and Applications
+> Hussein, M., Barua, A., Qasaimeh, M., Smardz, M., Diaz, P. I., & Hatzikirou, H. (2025). *Ecological and stochastic determinants of the growth and persistence of the oral pathogen Porphyromonas gingivalis*. [npj Systems Biology and Applications ].
-].
 DOI:

-Permanent link to this notebook: https://github.com/Moemenhussein11/P.gingivalis-Colonization

 ---